o19s/relevant-search-book/README.md

 ## Installing Elasticsearch

-The first thing you'll need to do is [install Elasticsearch](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/_installation.html).
 The examples expect Elasticsearch to be at localhost:9200.
-You can alternatively use this [Vagrant box](https://github.com/o19s/elasticsearch-vagrant) that will provision Elasticsearch for you and port forward to localhost:9200.
+You can use our [Vagrant box](https://github.com/o19s/elasticsearch-vagrant).
+This will provision Elasticsearch for you and port forward to localhost:9200.
+You can also follow [Elasticsearch's instructions](http://www.elastic.co/guide/en/elasticsearch/reference/1.5/_installation.html).

 ## Running The Python Examples